evmcnb/quartz/content/Full/Cervical Cancer.md

 - Every three years aged 25 – 49
 - Every five years aged 50 – 64

+Moved to a HPV first screen, if the cells test negative for HPV the smear is negative.
+Else:
+- HPV negative, continue routine screening
+- HPV positive with normal cytology - repeat the HPV test after 12 months
+- HPV positive with abnormal cytology - refer for colposcopy
+- Inadequate sample - repeat the smear after at least 3 months

 There are some notable exceptions to the program:
 - Women with HIV are screened **annually**
 - Women over 65 may request a smear if they have not had one since aged 50